r0bert-t/elevenlabs-integration/hosted-mcp/README.md

 2. Search for **ElevenLabs** and select **Connect**.
 3. Complete the OAuth flow with your ElevenLabs account.
 Choose the ElevenLabs workspace, review the requested permissions, and select Authorize.

-> Please note that Claude can only perform actions covered by the permissions you approve, and access is limited to the ElevenLabs workspace you sign in with.
+> Please note that Claude can only perform actions covered by the permissions you approve and access is limited to the ElevenLabs workspace you sign in with.

 ### 2. Use proper prompt for Claude
 Paste one of the prompts above depending whether you want to use a generic Elevenlabs voices or your cloned voice.